LeyRio/MIG_Bench/README.md

 ```

 ## Evaluation Results
-Based on the new bench, we sampled 800 images and compared them with InstanceDiffusion, GLIGEN, etc. On MIG-Bench, the results are shown below.
+We re-sampled a version of the COCO-MIG benchmark, filtering out examples related to humans.
+Based on the new version of bench, we sampled 800 images and compared them with InstanceDiffusion, GLIGEN, etc. On MIG-Bench, the results are shown below.
 You can also find the image results and bench layout information that we generate in some of the methods in the [Example](https://drive.google.com/drive/folders/1UyhNpZ099OTPy5ILho2cmWkiOH2j-FrB?usp=sharing).